andreipoe/v-to-gfy/README.md

 The bot obtains content to mirror from 3 sources:

-1. Automatiically scraping subreddits and checking for v.redd.it content links.
+1. Automatically scraping subreddits and checking for v.redd.it content links.
 2. PMs from users containing links to v.redd.it posts.
 3. Mentions in the comments of a v.reddd.it post.

 In all cases, it automatically creates gfycat mirros of the v.redd.it content.
 Gfycat content can be viewed on all platforms, and the content is served on a dedicated page, without any discussion threads.

+**Note**: The subreddit scraping feature is incomplete and not in use as of 08-Mar-2018.

 ### Invoking the bot on demand